berchca/Gbacky/README.md

 ## Installation

-Gbacky requires Veracrypt and an existing Veracrypt vault somewhere in user's home directory.
-Since the entire vault will be copied each time the program is run, it is best to keep the size of the vault to a minimum, in regards to the size of the files you are backing up.
+Gbacky requires the VeraCrypt program and an existing VeraCrypt vault in your home directory..
+Since the entire vault will be copied each time the program is run, it is best to keep the size of the vault to a minimum, relative to the size of the files you are backing up.

 Gbacky does not directly synchronize to Google Drive.
 Your Veracrypt vault will remain on your local filesystem and a copy will be written to Google Drive.